sudip-bht/ETL-Covid-19/README.md

 ### 3. Set Environment Variables

-Create a `.env` file in the backend directory of the project and add the following variables:
+Create a `.env` file  and add the following variables:

 ```
 SERVER=localhost